GitExplorer88/GitExplorer88-ecommerce-portal-blueprint/README.md

 ---

 ## **Wireframes**
-Wireframes for customer and vendor portals are available in the `/docs` folder.
+Wireframes for customer and vendor portals are available.